emsusto/emsusto.github.io/jowo2022/index.md

 ## About Ensusto

 The Energy and Sustainability Ontology (Ensusto) Workshop 2022 is part of [JOWO 2022](https://www.iaoa.org/jowo/2022/index.html), which is held at Jönköping University August 15-19, 2022.
 The workshop is a venue for presenting ontologies and the application of ontologies, which are related to topics that are relevant in the context of renewable energies and sustainability.
+The primary goal of this workshop is to offer researchers in these domains who develop or use ontologies to meet and exchange experiences and ideas.

 ## Scope